 Individuals must complete the attached claim template when seeking reimbursement and send it, together with all relevant receipts, to the County Treasurer.
-All claims will be considered within 1 month of receipt.
+All claims will be considered within 2 weeks of receipt.

-No expenses will be reimbursed to either young athletes or their families incurred whilst representing the county.
-Senior athletes are entitled to a contribution towards expenses as follows:

-Nationals - £20

-Southerns - £15

-Easterns - £10

-The committee have the ability to amend the above contribution levels as agreed upon dependent on location of events.

 In the event of any claim being requested outside the specific expense guidelines below the County Treasurer may outline the claim at the next County committee meeting.
 The committee will decide on whether or not to reimburse the expense.
 The committee’s decision will be final.

+Athlete Expense Guidelines

+No expenses will be reimbursed to either young athletes or their families incurred whilst representing the county.

+Senior athletes are entitled to a contribution towards expenses of up to the following amounts as follows:

+Nationals - £25

+Southerns - £20

+Easterns - £15

+The committee have the ability to amend the above contribution levels as agreed upon dependent on location of events.
+The above are intended to represent a contribution and not full reimbursement.

+Where athletes need to travel the night before the event (expected only to occur where the event is >150 miles away and the athlete needs to be at the event early in the morning), then the county will contribute an additional £50 towards overnight accommodation upon receipt of a valid receipt.

+The above applies equally to track & field, road, XC, fell and race walking athletes.

-Specific Expense Guidelines
+Officals Expense Guidelines

 Postage – Only second class postage should be used on county business.
 First class postage, special delivery, courier costs are not considered necessary (with the exception of the use of recorded delivery for the posting of entry fees) ;